Important COVID-19 travel guidance

 Travelling with medicines

 If you enter Uzbekistan with medicines, whether prescription or non-prescription, you should check in advance the list of prohibited medicines and the legal quantities of medicines that are allowed to be imported.
-You can find information on the Uzbekistan Ministry of Foreign Affairs (in Russian only at present).
-If you’re in any doubt, check legal quantities of medicines with the Uzbek Embassy in London before you travel.
+You can find information on the website of the State Customs Committee of Uzbekistan.

 You should carry a doctor’s prescription if you intend to travel with prescription medicines and declare the items on your customs declaration form.
 Some non-prescription medicines in the UK cause problems on entry into Uzbekistan, including codeine.
 Possession of these items can lead to administrative or criminal proceedings if you don’t have a prescription, or if you’re carrying more than you need for the visit and don’t declare them on arrival.
 Issues have most frequently been reported at land borders.